 The Children We Were

 Somehow, I remember the children we were.
-There were days so hot we thought we’d melt, and we’d have watered down lemonade on the swings.
-You were a child when you said I couldn’t play with you; but I was a child when I thought my imagination could out-wit all of you.
+There were days so hot we thought we’d melt, so we’d have watered down lemonade on the swings.
+You were a child when you said I couldn’t play with you, but I was a child when I thought my imagination could out-wit all of you.

 Field day by the pine tree was where we’d play.
 Boys were gross then and we thought there was no such thing as money or greed.
 Could we share everything?
 Sometimes we’d go to vividly colored amusement parks and be glad there were no bright lights in the hallway where everything smelled like chalk and new watercolor paints.